Windows Won’t Boot: Troubleshooting Guide

 It would also be better if you could check on the number of lines for the same device.
 Sometimes a system might have two drivers for one device.
 Naturally, they come into conflict, and the system won’t boot!

-By the way, if your Windows copy is not freshly installed, and it won’t boot now, you can try using Windows standard tools such as system recovery (if you had restore points created, of course).
+By the way, if your Windows copy is not freshly installed, and it won’t boot now, you can try using Windows standard tools such as System recovery (if you had restore points created, of course).

+Step 2.
 System Recovery – Roll Back

 To save yourself the trouble of guessing what driver or program caused a system failure, you can use a roll-back function provided by Windows itself.
 If you haven’t disabled this function yet, the operating system created a new restore point every time you installed a new piece of software or driver, so that things could be restored if there is any trouble with the system.

-To access this recovery option, you need to go to the Control Panel and then select the “Recovery” option.
+To access this recovery option, you need to go to the Control Panel and then select the Recovery option.

 However, please remember that this function has to be activated in your computer in order to let you use it.